MustaphaU/ImageMagick_Installation_with_Delegates/README.md

-# ImageMagick on WSL
+# Install ImageMagick with Delegates on WSL2

-## Installation Guide with Delegates

 ### 1. Remove Existing ImageMagick Packages